-Spring is a time of optimism.
-Optimism is at the heart of all investing: the belief that a dollar invested today will grow and make our future even better.
-We're optimistic about the future and we carefully tend to your investments to make that happen.
-We're available to meet virtually when it's convenient for you.
+Spring is traditionally a time of optimism.
+This year, more than most, we could all use an extra-large dose.
+Optimism is at the heart of all saving and investing: the belief that a dollar invested today will grow in order to make our future even better.
+We're optimistic about what the future holds, and we carefully tend to your investments to make that happen for you and your family.
+We look forward to checking in on your progress.
+We're available to meet virtually to discuss your progress when it's convenient for you.
 Let's talk soon!